Skip to main content

 Vestaria Saga II: The Sacred Sword of Silvanister was developed by Vestaria Project.

-Vestaria Saga II: The Sacred Sword of Silvanister has received very positive reviews from players.
+Vestaria Saga II: The Sacred Sword of Silvanister has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked this game for its story but disliked it for its graphics.

 Vestaria Saga II: The Sacred Sword of Silvanister is a single player game.

-Similar games include Vestaria Saga, Those Who Rule, Lost Eidolons, Dark Deity, Symphony of War: The Nephilim Saga and others.
+Similar games include Vestaria Saga, Those Who Rule, Lost Eidolons, Dark Deity, Dark Deity 2 and others.